arp242/zcache/README.md

 - Add `DeleteAll()` to remove all items from the cache with onEvicted call.
 - Add `DeleteFunc()` to remove specific items from the cache atomically.
 - Various small internal and documentation improvements.

-NOTE: there is no "v1" release yet, and the API or semantics may still change based on feedback; in particular, the `GetOrSet()` method is rather tricky (see comments in the issue-list.markdown file).

 Usage